Ronald B. Scott

 Ronald Bruce Scott (October 4, 1945 – February 20, 2020) was an American author, journalist, media advisor and former staff writer for Time Magazine, and also a member of a small editorial team that founded People Magazine in 1974.
 He was best known for Mitt Romney: An Inside Look at the Man and His Politics, his 2011 independent biography of then presidential candidate Mitt Romney, written from the point of view of a critical but fellow member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 In 2005, Scott became the first commentator to highlight how Romney changed his positions on both abortion and same-sex marriage during his bid for presidential election.

 Born in Salt Lake City, Utah, Scott worked briefly for United Press International in 1970 before accepting a position with Time, Inc. in New York, where he reported for its magazines Time, Sports Illustrated and Life Magazine, and People.

 His debut novel Closing Circles: Trapped in the Everlasting Mormon Moment was published in 2012, followed by his second novel, The Mending, in February 2019.

 Scott died on February 20, 2020, after a short battle with cancer.
 He lived in Westport, Connecticut and had been working on a third novel, part of a collection of loosely connected short stories.
 He was the father of five children, grandfather of three, and was married to Diana Lynn Watt Scott for more than 43 years.

 Life

 Scott was born in Salt Lake City, Utah to Robert Ronald Scott and Lillian Haws Scott.
 From 1965-67 he served as a full-time volunteer missionary for Church of Jesus Christ of Latter-day Saints in New England.
 He studied journalism at the University of Utah while a reporter for The Salt Lake Tribune and The Deseret News.
 He worked briefly for UPI in 1970 before taking a position with Time, Inc. in New York City.
 Later he wrote for Time, Sports Illustrated and Life Magazine, and was a member of the small editorial team that founded People Magazine in 1974.
 His two novels have been compared in style to the works of John Cheever and Philip Roth.

-He worked as a senior corporate officer of Lotus Development based in Cambridge, MA, the software developer of 1-2-3 and Lotus Notes, and at Ogilvy & Mather, a global advertising and communications company based in Manhattan.
+He worked as a senior corporate officer of Lotus Development based in Cambridge, MA, and at Ogilvy & Mather, a global advertising and communications company based in Manhattan.